All-optical quantum computing using cubic phase gates: Optical Quantum Computation

 \subsection{Optical cubic phase states and gates}

-The hardest gate of the universal gate set of Eq.~(\ref{canonCVunivgateset}) to realize quantum-optically is the single-mode cubic phase gate \cite{GKP}, $e^{i r \hat x^3}$, which is the only non-Gaussian gate of the set.
+The hardest gate of the universal gate set of Eq.~\eqref{canonCVunivgateset} to realize quantum optically is the single-mode cubic phase gate \cite{GKP}, $e^{i r \hat x^3}$, which is the only non-Gaussian gate of the set.
 It acts trivially on the position operator, $e^{-i r \hat x^3} \hat x e^{i r \hat x^3} = \hat x$, while the momentum operator is transformed by it in a nonlinear fashion \cite{FurusawaVanLoock},

 shifting the momentum by the squared position \footnote{Here we use the convention $\hbar = 1$ throughout.
 Generally, one has $e^{-i r \hat x^3} \hat p \, e^{i r \hat x^3} = \hat p + [\hat p, ir \hat x^3] = \hat p + 3 \hbar r \hat x^2$ using the BCH formula $e^{-B} A e^{B}= A + [A,B]$ (where the additional nested commutators of the sum have vanished) with $[\hat x^3, \hat p] = 3 i \hbar \hat x^2$.}.
 This gate was originally introduced as one option to add a non-Clifford element and complete the logical universal gate set for GKP qubits \cite{GKP}.
 We will come back to this later.
 While the gate is also the canonical choice to achieve CV universality, it is particularly well suited to incorporate a non-Gaussian element into the concept of CV cluster computation \cite{Menicucci2006, Gu2009}.
 Earlier it was considered in another variant of measurement-based quantum computation, namely a version of CV optical gate teleportation \cite{Bartlett2003}.